 For those wishing to explore the wartime history of the area, aside from the ever popular "Railway in Wartime" event hosted by the NYMR, there is also the award-winning Eden Camp near Malton.
 Set in the grounds of an original PoW camp each hut contains recreated scenes from various theatres and walks of life during WW2, from civil defence to the U-boat menace.

-Only 12 miles from Goathland is the North Yorkshire Moors Centre at Danby.
-This is a great place to see everything that makes the North Yorkshire Moors National Park so special: moorland, woodland, farmland, miles of hedges and drystone walls, historic buildings – all basking in glorious peace and quiet.
+Only 12 miles from Goathland is the Moors National Park Centre at Danby.
+This is a great place to see everything that makes the North York Moors National Park so special: moorland, woodland, farmland, miles of hedges and drystone walls, historic buildings – all basking in glorious peace and quiet.
 But, also, it is a great place to eat cake from the Woolly Sheep cafe!